munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 ^title Architecture, Performance, and Games
 ^section Introduction

 Before we plunge headfirst into a pile of patterns, I thought it might help to give you some larger context about how I think about software architecture and how it applies to games.
 It may help you understand the rest of this book better.
-If nothing else, when you get dragged into an <span name="ammo">argument</span> about how much design patterns and software architecture suck or are awesome, it will give you some ammo to use.
+If nothing else, when you get dragged into an <span name="ammo">argument</span> about how design patterns and software architecture suck or are awesome, it will give you some ammo to use.

 <aside name="ammo">

 Note that I didn't presume which side you're taking in that fight.
-Like any arms dealer, I have wares to offer to all combatants here.
+Like any arms dealer, I sell wares to offer to all combatants here.

 </aside>